breadoliveoilsalt/birch-book-search/README.md

 ## Updates as of July 11, 2019

-Here is a summary of the latest refactoring steps:
+An an update, here is a summary of the latest refactoring steps:

 1. Add and modify a few components to improve UI.
 For example, add a PageNotFound component to render in response to an invalid browser path.
 Update "Jump To Top" button so the button has a fixed position in the window once search results load, so the user doesn't have to scroll all the way to the bottom of the page to find the button.